Using a Formal Portrait

 How long will it take for the painting to be completed?

-The time depends upon the size of the painting and the subject matter.
+The time depends on the size of the painting and the subject matter.
 Plan on approximately three months, once the final decision has been made and the contract has been signed.

 Why is a contract needed?